How can we help? 👋

 These reminders are intended to be clear and concise, driving your participant to take action on their plan.

-Adjusting the default notification settings for all of your templates and plan
+Adjusting the default notification settings

-From here, you’ll have the option to determine
+From here, you’ll have the option

 Notion image